 Postnatal care

 After the birth of your baby, you will receive midwifery care to support your transition to parenting your baby/babies.
-If you have a normal birth with no complications it is likely you will be discharged within 3-4 hours after giving birth.
+If you have a normal birth in a hospital with no complications, it is likely you will be discharged within 3-4 hours after giving birth.
 In some hospitals you will be transferred to a maternity ward within the hospital or you may go to a smaller maternity unit located elsewhere.
 You can usually stay for 3-5 days after giving birth.
 You midwife will continue to visit you after the birth for 4-6 weeks, usually at your home or location of your choice.
 There is more information on postnatal care here.

 Pregnancy when you’re transgender in Aotearoa New Zealand